mia-platform/custom-plugin-lib/docs/Decorators.md

 })
 ```

 The first parameter of the handler function is [Request](https://www.fastify.io/docs/latest/Request/).
-The request is decorated as the [`addRawCustomPlugin` method](Routes.md), in addition, the following methods are added:
+The request is decorated as the `addRawCustomPlugin` method, in addition, with the following methods:
 * `getOriginalRequest()` - returns the original request.
-* `getOriginalRequestMethod()` - returns the original request method.
+* `getOriginalRequestMethod()` - returns the original request HTTP method.
 * `getOriginalRequestPath()` - returns the path of the original request.
 * `getOriginalRequestHeaders()` - returns the headers of the original request.
 * `getOriginalRequestQuery()` - returns the querystring of the original request.
 * `getOriginalRequestBody()` - returns the body of the original request.
 * `changeOriginalRequest()`- returns a builder object with following methods:
-    * `setBody(newBody)` - modify the body of the original request
+    * `setBody(newBody)` - modify the body of the original request.
-    * `setHeaders(newHeaders)` - modify the headers of the original request
+    * `setHeaders(newHeaders)` - modify the headers of the original request.
-    * `setQuery(newPath)` - modify the querystring of the original request
+    * `setQuery(newPath)` - modify the querystring of the original request.
-* `leaveOriginalRequestUnmodified` - leave the original request unmodified
+* `leaveOriginalRequestUnmodified` - leave the original request unmodified .

 ## POST and CATCH decorators